omani/pyzmq-mdp/README.md

 # RPC-MDP

-This is an extension to the MDP implementation of Guido Goldstein.
+Inspired by zerorpc (http://www.zerorpc.io/) I made this extension to the MDP implementation of Guido Goldstein.
 Now you can use this MDP (reliable ROUTER-DEALER pattern) for RPC (Remote Procedure Calls).

 Please check out: